-Location BF Adventure, Goodygrane Activity centre, Halvasso, TR10 9BX Adventure Quarry Assessed by: Tony Baker Date 27/12/2022 Reassessed by In 12 months from the above date

-Normal Ope erating Procedures summarised from Risk assessment Experience Internal Training Training and Competent assistant (adult with specific training) Qualifications 5 year retraining Ratios: • 1:12 - Assessed staff • 2:16 - 1 x Assessed staff and 1 x competent assistant Safety factors Spiders web - face up, full team support from both sides, spotting as required for Head, neck and back Shrinking islands - spotters in place, "let go" command, support and team work when moving the heavy platforms, Wall - spotting, watch fingers, agree height of wall • Gabion's and lower temple run- no jumping, use planks as a draw bridge, do not use if there is 30 CM from the top of the first gabion to the water, care and briefing on the path by the start of the long bridge Ice - refer to RA for operating condition if water is iced up Rope bridges - walk on bridges, maximum of 3 people • Raft crossing - 3 people max, sensible behaviour briefing, life ring accessible, no jumping Operational Lock gate at the end of the day Factors Return equipment to the PS container as appropriate Accessible Some activities will require additional staff such as gabion's and raft crossing Factors On raft crossing the chair must be suitable (see DM), see risk assessment EAP See EAP at the start of this document
+Location BF Adventure, Goodygrane Activity centre, Halvasso, TR10 9BX Adventure Quarry Assessed by: Tony Baker Date 5/1/24 Reassessed by In 12 months from the above date Normal Ope erating Procedures summarised from Risk assessment Experience Training and Qualifications Ratios: Internal assessment 5 year retraining Competent assist and trained staff 1:12 - Assessed staff Competent assist - (teachers, group leads and volunteers) can support the delivery but not counted with the activity ratios Staff training but not assessed - 2:16 - 1 x Assessed staff and 1 x competent assistant working in line of sight from each other Safety factors Spiders web - face up, full team support from both sides, spotting as required for Head, neck and back Wall - spotting, watch fingers, agree height of wall Gabion's and lower temple run- no jumping, use planks as a draw bridge, do not use if there is 30 CM from the top of the first gabion to the water, care and briefing on the path by the start of the long bridge Ice - refer to RA for operating condition if water is iced up Rope bridges - walk on bridges, maximum of 3 people Raft crossing - 3 people max, sensible behaviour briefing, life ring accessible, no jumping Operational Factors Lock gate at the end of the day Some equipment is stored in the problem-solving container Return equipment to the PS container as appropriate Accessible Factors Some activities will require additional staff such as gabion's and raft crossing On raft crossing the chair must be suitable (see DM), see risk assessment EAP See EAP at the start of this document

-Equipment and Venue Safety equipment Radio, FAK on side, life rings in position Warm cloths close for accidental fall into water PFD needed if gabions are covered Staff prepared to enter the water if needs be Kit for Participants Sturdy shoes and sensible clothes Set up notes Spiders web and activities according to plan need setting up before the group arrives Staff to visually check equipment before use and also the rock in the surrounding quarry
+Equipment and Venue Safety equipment Radio, FAK on side, life rings in position Warm cloths close for accidental fall into water PFD needed if gabions are covered Staff prepared to enter the water if needs be Kit for Participants Sturdy shoes and sensible clothes Set up notes Spiders web and activities according to plan need setting up before the group arrives Staff to visuall y check equipment before use and also the rock in the surrounding quarry

-Lassau Diag Lesson Plar 1 Aims and To encourage team work objectives To develop cognitive and communication skills To be fun and engaging To be safe Time • 1.5-3 hrs Equipment All equipment is set up except the spiders web needed Blindfolds and other equipment can be used to add challenge to the activity Set up notes Check the quarry before use Set up the spiders web as needed Visual check of apparatus before use Briefing Introduce yourself and gain rapport with the group Introduce challenge by choice Safety rules, stay together, listen to instructions Medical information Main The main delivery is dependent on the group and their aims for the day.
+Lesson Plan า Aims and • To encourage team work objectives To develop cognitive and communication skills To be fun and engaging To be safe Time • 1.5-3 hrs Equipment All equipment is set up except the spiders web needed Blindfolds and other equipment can be used to add challenge to the activity Set up notes Check the quarry before use Set up the spiders web as needed Visual check of apparatus before use Briefing Introduce yourself and gain rapport with the group Introduce challenge by choice Safety rules, stay together, listen to instructions Medical information Main • The main delivery is dependent on the group and their aims for the day.
 The delivery adventure quarry can be used so each activity leads onto the next or activities can be used in isolation as a warm up or break out activity.
 Each separate activity should have an element of safety briefing; this can be guest led or instructor led.
-In both situations all relevant areas of safety highlighted in the NOP and risk assessment must be covered and understood by the group and group leaders Summary These can be done to fit the group's needs, reviews can take place at the end of the activity, at the end of the task or randomly throughout the session.
+In both situations all relevant areas of safety highlighted in the NOP and risk assessment must be covered and understood by the group and group leaders Summary • These can be done to fit the group's needs, reviews can take place at the end of the activity, at the end of the task or randomly throughout the session.
 Pack away Pack away the spiders web and leave the activity area as you would expect to find it Lock the adventure quarry bottom gate after use Other notes •